-Many employers have had to face the dreaded task of making some or all their staff redundant.
-Losing major contracts, budget cuts, sales losses—it can happen in many ways.
+Many employers have had to face the dreaded task of making some or all of their staff redundant.
+Losing major contracts, budget cuts, and sales losses—it can happen in many ways.
 It can even happen to powerful companies.

 With redundancy comes thousands of pounds spent on redundancy pay.
 You may wonder how much is redundancy pay and which of your employees will need it.